charbeltabet/library-management-system/README.md

-# Library Management System
+# AI-Enhanced Library Management System

-This is a React-based Library Management System built as an assignment project.
-It provides a comprehensive interface for managing books in a library, including features for searching, sorting, pagination, and CRUD (Create, Read, Update, Delete) operations.
+This is a React-based Library Management System with AI integration, built as an assignment project.
+It provides a comprehensive interface for managing books in a library, including traditional CRUD operations, search functionality, and an AI assistant powered by Cloudflare's AI services.

 ## Features